jbmaillet/cpu_cgroup_calc/README.md

 ## Sample outputs

 	$ ./cpu_cgroup_calc.py -p2s 50 30 15 5
 	group with  50% of CPU shares should be setup with a 'cpu.shares' of 1024 group with  30% of CPU shares should be setup with a 'cpu.shares' of  614 group with  15% of CPU shares should be setup with a 'cpu.shares' of  307 group with   5% of CPU shares should be setup with a 'cpu.shares' of  102

 	$ ./cpu_cgroup_calc.py -s2p 1024 614 307 102
-	group with 1024 cpu.shares have 50% of CPU shares
+	group with 1024 'cpu.shares' have  50% of CPU shares
-	group with 614 cpu.shares have 30% of CPU shares
+	group with  614 'cpu.shares' have  30% of CPU shares
-	group with 307 cpu.shares have 15% of CPU shares
+	group with  307 'cpu.shares' have  15% of CPU shares
-	group with 102 cpu.shares have 5% of CPU shares
+	group with  102 'cpu.shares' have   5% of CPU shares

 ## About cgroups